KittyGiraudel/sass-guidelines/index.md

 ## Numbers

-In Sass, number is a data type englobing everything from unitless numbers to lengths, durations, frequencies, angles and so on.
+In Sass, number is a data type including everything from unitless numbers to lengths, durations, frequencies, angles and so on.
 This is intended in order to be able to run calculations on lengths and such.

 ### Floats